-The Company holds used aircraft for resale, usually received in trade-in transactions to facilitate new aircraft sales.
+The Company may have used aircraft for resale, usually received in trade-in transactions to facilitate new aircraft sales.
 The book value of these assets is compared periodically with its net realizable value, which is the assets estimated selling price in the ordinary course of business less estimated costs to sell.
-Any loss identified is recognized as other operating expenses, net in the consolidated statements of income as other operating expenses, net.
-The estimated selling price of used aircraft is based in the assessment of third party.
+Any loss identified is recognized in the consolidated statements of income as other operating expenses, net.
+Management, together with its external appraisers, estimates the sale price based on aircraft appraisals.